contagon/handbook/handbook/25-temple-and-family-history-work.md

 * Involve new and returning members, youth, and children in family history work.
 * Help specific members prepare to receive temple ordinances.

-The bishop approves the plan.
+The bishop reviews and approves the plan.
 Members of the ward council take the lead in implementing it.
 They report on progress in ward council meetings.
 They also update the plan as needed.

 ### 25.2.7 Ward Temple and Family History Coordination Meetings

-Brief, informal ward temple and family history coordination meetings are held regularly.
+Brief informal ward temple and family history coordination meetings are held regularly.
 If a ward temple and family history leader is called, he conducts these meetings.
 Otherwise, the member of the elders quorum presidency who fills this role conducts.

 Others who are invited include:

-* The member of the Relief Society presidency assigned to temple and family history work.
+* Assigned members of the Relief Society and elders quorum presidencies.
 * An assistant in the priests quorum.
 * A presidency member of the oldest Young Women class.
 * Temple and family history consultants.